Types of Eagles - Different Eagle Species with Photos

 Golden eagle (Aquila chrysaetos)

-In terms of distribution, the golden eagle one of the most cosmopolitan types of eagle as they can live in North America, Europe, Asia and Africa.
-This bird has a varied diet and can live in forests, mountains and agricultural areas.
+In terms of distribution, the golden eagle is one of the most cosmopolitan types of eagle as they can live in North America, Europe, Asia, and Africa.
+This bird has a varied diet and can live in forests, mountains, and agricultural areas.
 They are found most commonly in mountainous areas and cliffs where they nest.
 The color of its plumage varies between shades of brown and gold on the head.
-The female of this species can reach a size of more than two meters of wing span and her weight can easily exceed 6 kg (13 lbs).
+The female of this species can reach a size of more than two meters of wingspan and her weight can easily exceed 6 kg (13 lbs).
+Golden eagles are also known for their powerful talons, which they use to capture a wide range of prey, showcasing their versatility as hunters.

 Bonelli's eagle (Aquila fasciata)

 This species' habitat spans from the Mediterranean basin to South-East Asia, where it is found in mountainous areas.
 They measure around 70 cm in length with a wingspan of almost 180 cm.
 They have brownish plumage with characteristic brown stripes on the breast.
 This species is registered as in danger of extinction in France.
-Their main threats are the destruction of its habitat, illegal hunting, lead poisoning as well as the reduction of prey.
+Their main threats are habitat destruction, illegal hunting, lead poisoning, as well as the reduction of prey.
+Conservationists are currently working to mitigate these threats and ensure the survival of Bonelli's eagle by promoting sustainable land use practices and stricter wildlife protection laws.

 Harpy eagle (Harpia harpyja)